 The priority filing date to apply for financial aid each year is April 15 (March 15 for full-time programs and the Executive MBA).
 For spring only applicants, the priority filing date to apply for financial aid is November 1st.
 Students can apply for financial aid at any time during the academic year (prior to the end of classes) however, the application process can take time, and only those who apply by the priority filing date can be assured that their financial aid awards will be ready for the start of classes.
 Maryland residents who wish to be considered for Maryland state scholarships must complete their FAFSA prior to March 1.

-Students must demonstrate financial need as calculated by federal methodology to be considered eligible for all need-based aid, including government subsidized direct loans (only for undergraduate students).
+Students must demonstrate financial need as calculated by federal methodology to be considered eligible for all need-based aid.
 In addition to other documentation, students selected for verification will also have to provide signed copies of their most recent federal tax transcripts and those of parents or spouses (if applicable), including all schedules filed and W-2 forms.

 Most financial aid available is in the form of federal student loans.
 Information on the types of financial aid available can be found here.